 Choosing a GNU/Linux Distribution

 I still remember the first time I installed a GNU/Linux distro, it was Ubuntu.
-It was ok but I reset it after a month and I re-installed Windows.
-Years after (I think in 2014), with some motivation to try again, I struggled to install Debian, and one month after, I was fascinated with this operative system.
+It was ok, but I reset it after a month and I re-installed Windows.
+Years after, in 2014, with some motivation to try again, I struggled to install Debian, and one month after, I was fascinated with this operative system.
 I understood the real value of GNU/Linux, and since then I've been using it as my personal computer & server.
-Debian introduced me to the real world of GNU/Linux and I could not choose to use any other operative system.
+Debian introduced me to the real world of GNU/Linux, and I could not choose to use any other operative system.

 Some big lines about the most popular distributions